ls1-cloud-lab-course-SoSe-22/task3/README.md

 #### Implementation hint
 - In the original raft algorithm, a leader election would be conducted first, but in this task, the leader can be determined by command line parameters.
-- You can assume there are no failures during the test.
+- You can assume there are no failures during the test 3.1.
 - The first index of raft log entries is one in the paper.
 - If a follower server (non-leader server) receives a request other than DIRECT_GET from a client, it should discard it and return an error.